pyrin-network/pyrin/wasm/README.md

 The following is a brief overview of the SDK folder structure (as available in the release):

-- `web/kaspa` - **full** Rusty Kaspa WASM32 SDK bindings for use in web browsers.
+- `web/pyrin` - **full** Rusty Pyrin WASM32 SDK bindings for use in web browsers.
-- `web/kaspa-rpc` - only the RPC bindings for use in web browsers (reduced WASM binary size).
+- `web/pyrin-rpc` - only the RPC bindings for use in web browsers (reduced WASM binary size).
-- `nodejs/kaspa` - **full** Rusty Kaspa WASM32 SDK bindings for use with NodeJS.
+- `nodejs/pyrin` - **full** Rusty Pyrin WASM32 SDK bindings for use with NodeJS.
-- `docs` - Rusty Kaspa WASM32 SDK documentation.
+- `docs` - Rusty Pyrin WASM32 SDK documentation.
 - `examples` folders contain examples for NodeJS and web browsers.
 - `examples/data` - folder user by examples for configuration and wallet data storage.
 - `examples/javascript` - JavaScript examples.
 - `examples/javascript/general` - General SDK examples (keys & derivation, addresses, encryption, etc.).
 - `examples/javascript/transactions` - Creating, sending and receiving transactions.
-- `examples/javascript/wallet` - Interfacing with the Rusty Kaspa Wallet framework.
+- `examples/javascript/wallet` - Interfacing with the Rusty Pyrin Wallet framework.
 - `examples/typescript` - TypeScript examples.

 If you are using JavaScript and Visual Studio Code, it is highly recommended you replicate the `jsconfig.json` configuration file as is done in the SDK examples.
 This file allows Visual Studio to provide TypeScript-like code completion, type checking and documentation.

-Included documentation in the release can be accessed by loading the `docs/kaspa/index.html` file in a web browser.
+Included documentation in the release can be accessed by loading the `docs/pyrin/index.html` file in a web browser.

 ## Building from Source

 To build the WASM32 SDK from source, you need to have the Rust environment installed.
-To do that, follow instructions in the [Rusty Kaspa README](https://github.com/Pyrinpyi/pyrin).
+To do that, follow instructions in the [Rusty Pyrin README](https://github.com/Pyrinpyi/pyrin).

 Once you have Rust installed, you can build the WASM32 SDK as follows: